na-na-hi/renget/archive/2f8so.md

 \>You get your revenge by stroking your thumb a little closer to her sensitive spot just as you start to pull back out of her.
 \>She tries to ‘eeee’ but with her mouth partly open and tongue busy, it comes out more like ‘eurgh’, like a grunt.
 Makes sense, at least feeling the way she suddenly clamps down on you again.
 \>And it makes sense that she’s the one breaking the kiss, although both of you are panting.
 \>”Don’t!”
 The forelimb she still has on your hip desperately pulls at it with what strength isn’t being directed between her thighs.
-“M-More!”
+“M-More!”%%
 “More.”
-\>You nod but continue to slowly pull out of her and the big, bad bandit whimpers and draws her legs tighter around you.
+%darkgreen%\>You nod but continue to slowly pull out of her and the big, bad bandit whimpers and draws her legs tighter around you.
 \>But there’s too many parts of her all trying to do their own thing - her tail scraping and stroking against the ground, one of her forelimbs still shaking slightly as it holds your shoulder, another at your hip, her legs, her lips that she nuzzles against your cheek…
 \>Kanna can’t stop you from pulling out until you’re almost all the way out of her and she’s bucking her hips weakly and futilely.
 \>”Moooore!”
 \>Your whole head vibrates as she growls out the word right into your ear.
 \>But she isn’t the one in control right now, is she?
 This is like being out in the field with your wirebug, lashing a Great Izuchi and mounting them.
 \>More, she wants.
-\>Your hand’s still on her jaw and you tenderly draw her head back so you can say something to her.
-“Here’s your payment.”
+\>Your hand’s still on her jaw and you tenderly draw her head back so you can say something to her.%% “Here’s your payment.”
-\>And you thrust, firm and smooth.
+%darkgreen%\>And you thrust, firm and smooth.
 \>There isn’t enough time for Kanna to react or brace herself and her large body shakes as you meet hers.
 Another choked sound comes from her as you bottom out inside her but her claws at your shoulder scratch downward as she attempts to hold onto you.
 \>Your body is tight against hers, against those smooth, cool scales.
 Your chest pressed to Kanna’s, you swear you can feel her heart thundering inside it.
 She’s breathing heavily, or at least she’s trying to, and gasping so hard that her forelimbs shake with the effort.
 \>But you?
 You start to pull back, faster than before, not giving her a chance to make any objections before you’re almost all the way out again and then deliver another thrust.